Find Affordable College Courses

 Mooresville, NC

 Our 2023 rankings named NASCAR Technical Institute the best school in North Carolina for vehicle maintenance and repair students.
-Located in the suburb of Mooresville, NASCAR Technical Institute is a private for-profit school with a small student population.
+Located in the large suburb of Mooresville, NASCAR Technical Institute is a private for-profit school with a small student population.

 Vehicle Repair majors at NASCAR Technical Institute take out an average of $16,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $209.